JImmyJImmy0/gift-registry/README.md

 * Mongoose
 * Express
 * Node.js
+* Google OAuth 2.0
+* Passport
 * JavaScript
 * CSS
 * HTML

 ## Icebox

-Here are someone of the things I would like to implement in the future
+Here are someone of the things I would like to implement in the future:

-1. I would like the add some sort of image to the gifts and sites
+1. I would like to add some sort of image of the gifts and sites
 2. Mobile responsiveness
+3. Light/Dark mode
+4. Add links that take you back a page when looking at a gift/site rather than having to go back to the home page